 While it’s entirely possible to see orcas from the scheduled ferry or on a whale watching tour, there’s no better wildlife experience than to be on the water with them, kayaking with killer whales as they hunt for salmon and socialise.

-Sea Kayak Adventures in Port McNeill offer magnificent 6-day adventure tours where you spend your days kayaking amongst the orca pods in Johnstone Strait and your nights ‘glamping’ on a number of smaller, remote islands, with full-size canvas tents protecting you from the elements and your guides cooking up healthy, locally-sourced meals.
+Sea Kayak Adventures in Port McNeill offers magnificent 6-day adventure tours where you spend your days kayaking amongst the orca pods in Johnstone Strait and your nights ‘glamping’ on a number of smaller, remote islands, with full-size canvas tents protecting you from the elements and your guides cooking up healthy, locally-sourced meals.

 Your expert guides will teach you all about the orcas’ behaviour, and while spending a significant time with the killer whales is the obvious highlights, the wildlife-rich waters of Johnstone Strait are also home to other species, such as humpback whales, dolphins, sea lions, eagles and black bears.